 In May of 2011, the Ogeechee River experienced one of the largest fish kills in our state’s history.
 38,000+/- fish were killed along with alligators, turtles, and birds over a 77-mile stretch of the river.
 This trail of devastation began in Screven County, just downstream of the discharge pipe of a textile treatment facility – King America Finishing (KAF), Inc.

 Ogeechee Riverkeeper (ORK) sued KAF in 2012 for violations of the Clean Water Act, arguing that the light punishment was not enough to correct KAF’s behavior in the future.
 After a lengthy legal battle, the lawsuit was settled in January of 2014.
-The settlement agreement puts in place comprehensive and stringent environmental protections and establishes programs to aid in restoration efforts along the river.
+The settlement agreement put in place comprehensive and stringent environmental protections and established programs to aid in restoration efforts along the river.